GedalyaKrycer/dizzyspangle-emails/README.md

 # dizzyspangle-emails
 HTML email campaigns for the Dizzy Spangle blog.
-(In Proggress)
+(In Progress)